ycm-core/ycmd/README.md

 The `Settings` function is called by the C-family completer to get the compiler flags to use when compiling the current file.
 The absolute path of this file is accessible under the `filename` key of the `kwargs` dictionary.
+[clangd][clangd]-based completer doesn't support extra conf files.
+If you are using [clangd][clangd]-based completer, you must have a compilation database in your project's root or in one of the parent directories to provide compiler flags.

 The return value expected by the completer is a dictionary containing the following items: